trustoverip/ctwg-terminology-governance-guide/spec/52_manual_defsrefs.md

 ### External Consistency
 We like the reuse of existing terminology laid out in definitions and glossaries.
 If applied correctly, reuse will increase consensus within TrustoverIP.

-Given this positive effect we encourage people to look what's there already before defining and writing your own definition.
+Given this positive effect, we encourage people to look at what's there already before defining and writing their own definition.

 How do we know which known glossary to use?
 Maybe any glossary we have previously created a cross-reference from should be included?
 There is already tooling available to include existing glossaries and give a unified overview of them in [KERISSE](https://weboftrust.github.io/WOT-terms/docs/glossary-unified?level=2).
 This listing can be adjusted to "ToIP only".